 It’s only natural to worry when you’ve been afflicted with a disease that requires regular care.
-With Sjogren’s syndrome, however, you’re still able to maintain a healthy life and continue enjoying all the activities you’ve been doing without having to make any serious changes.
+With Sjögren’s syndrome, however, symptoms can be manageable for some patients.
+Or severe enough to warrant hospital care.

 Henrik Sjögren first described the condition in 1933, which is where it got its name.
 However, there were several earlier descriptions of people exhibiting symptoms.